Compliance

 Compliance approach:

-• Use AI for initial sorting but require human review before rejection
+• Use AI for initial sorting but require human review before rejection to catch errors.

-• Conduct bias audits quarterly (higher frequency due to volume)
+• Conduct bias audits quarterly (higher frequency due to volume) and monitor for seasonal disparities.

-• Build streamlined alternative process (e.g., text-based application instead of AI video)
+• Build streamlined alternative process (e.g., text-based application instead of AI video) that's scalable.

 Healthcare Staffing